fwoosh-dev/fwoosh/plugins/panel-props/README.md

 # `@fwoosh/panel-props`

-Display your components properties as a panel in the storybook.
+Display your components properties as a panel in the workbench.

 ## Installation